 RWU Law welcomes applications from transfer students.
-Transfer students are able to take advantage of our Clinical Guarantee, Affordable Excellence Tuition Guarantee, and utilize both of our campuses in Bristol and Providence.
+Transfer students are able to take advantage of our Clinical Guarantee and affordable tuition, while utilizing both of our campuses in Bristol and Providence.

 What we look for

 The Admissions Committee reviews applications holistically in making admissions decisions.

 The applicant's undergraduate grade point average (UGPA), previous law school academic performance, and the LSAT score are important factors in determining admission to the School of Law, in addition to the other required application components including: the personal statement, resume, letter(s) of recommendation, optional diversity statement, and any addenda submitted with the application.

 Also considered are other factors that indicate an ability to successfully complete the requirements for a Juris Doctor degree including: graduate degree, work experience, involvement in undergraduate extracurricular activities, rigor of undergraduate courses, community involvement, life experiences and other appropriate considerations.
 Each application is reviewed on an individual basis.

 Prospective transfer students can submit an application to begin in the spring, summer, or fall terms.
 Applicants are notified promptly by U.S. mail when a decision has been reached.
 Applicants improve opportunities for favorable decisions and scholarship consideration by applying early.